Building a B Corp legacy - our journey to certification

 professional leases

-The professional lease, on the other hand, is designed for liberal professions such as doctors, lawyers, architects or consultants.
+The professional lease, on the other hand, is intended for liberal professions such as doctors, lawyers, architects or consultants.
 It is designed for non-commercial activities requiring premises for the exercise of the profession, but without the specific requirements associated with commerce.

-Less legally regulated, this lease nevertheless offers fewer guarantees for the tenant, who does not benefit from an automatic right to renewal or the same protections in the event of a dispute with the lessor.
+Less legally regulated, this type of lease nevertheless offers fewer guarantees for the tenant, who does not benefit from an automatic right to renewal or the same protections in the event of a dispute with the lessor.

 You may also like...